vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =type2: NormalExercise
 *** =key2: 4a74270ecd
 *** =instructions2
-Modify your query to return the `release_year` for every film.
+Modify your query to return only the `release_year` for every film.

 *** =solution2
 ```{sql}